yt-project/governance/source/leadership.rst

 **The Fallow Fields** (can be any person, any time, self-nominated only)-- This group applies to members of the community whose life situation has changed so that they prefer to (temporarily) not take on the rights and responsibilities of being an active member.
-They may require some time off from the projec to reenergize and contribute in a later season.
+They may require some time off from the project to reenergize and contribute in a later season.
 Membership to the fallow fields is invoked by self-nomination.
 They can return to active membership by resuming their community activities.
 Their return will be announced at the next team meeting